bondy-io/bondy/apps/bondy_broker_bridge/doc/bondy_broker_bridge_manager.md

 environment variable which should have the filename of a valid Broker Bridge Specification File.

-Each broker bridge is implemented as a callback module implementing the bondy_broker_bridge behaviour.
+Each broker bridge is implemented as a module implementing the bondy_broker_bridge behaviour.

 ## Action Specification Map.